So, about that fire that needed starting...The Prodigy

 - Keith Flint - vocalist, also known for his Horned Hairdo and generally scary appearance

 - Maxim Reality (real name Keith Andrew Palmer, confusingly) - vocalist/MC, contributes rapping

 Their fourth member, Leeroy Thornhill, was a dancer who occasionally played keyboards live.
-He left in 2000.The Prodigy
+He left in 2000 due to a Creator Breakdown

 .
 While this was a success in the early 1990s and spawned several singles like "Out of Space" and "Charly", it gave them a reputation as lightweights, attracting derisive nicknames like "kiddie ravers" or "Toytown techno".
 Inspired by the impending passage of the landmark Criminal Justice Act (which cracked down hard on the rave scene) Howlett threw out all the bright and colourful rave